-In these works, elements of the natural world such as rocks, sticks, animals, and particularly trees, provide the means to communicate my distress.
-As I paint, I dredge my innermost thoughts until they come to the surface in distilled fragments.
+I use elements of the natural world—simple objects like rocks, sticks, animals and trees—as the means to communicate my distress.
+As I paint I dredge my innermost thoughts and sensations until they come to the surface in distilled fragments.
 I make marks on the surface until I stop, at which point the part of the work created in my isolated studio is complete.

 But this does not mean the work is finished.
 Placed on the wall of a public space and released from my custody, the work comes into contact with the external world, open for interpretation.